-Of God are ye in Christ Jesus, who was made unto us wisdom from God, both righteousness and sanctification, and REDEMP-TION.-I COR. i.
-30 (R. V. marg.).
+"Of God are ye in Christ Jesus, who was made unto us wisdom from God, both righteousness and sanctification, and REDEMPTION."-I COR.1:30(R.V. marg.).

-HERE we have the top of the ladder, reaching into heaven,-the blessed end to which Christ and life in Him is to lead.
-The word redemption, though sometimes applied to our deliverance from the guilt of sin, here refers to our complete and final deliverance from all its consequences, when the Redeemer's work shall become fully manifest, even to the redemption of the body itself (comp.
-Rom. viii.
-21-23; Eph. i.
-14; iv.
-30).
-The expression points us to the highest glory to be hoped for in the future, and therefore also to the highest blessing to be enjoyed in the present in Christ.
-We have seen how, as a prophet, Christ is our wisdom, revealing to us God and His love, with the nature and conditions of the salvation that love has prepared.
-As a priest, He is our righteousness, restoring us to right relations to God, and securing us His favor and friendship.
-As a king, He is our sanctification, forming and guiding us into the obedience to the Father's holy will.
+HERE we have the top of the ladder, reaching into heaven-the blessed end to which Christ and life in Him is to lead.
+The word redemption, though sometimes applied to our deliverance fromthe guilt of sin, here refers to our complete and final deliverance from all its consequences, when the Redeemer's work shall become fully manifest, even to the redemption of the body itself (comp.
+Rom.8: 21-23; Eph.1.14; 4:30).
+The expression points us to the highest glory to be hoped for in the future, and therefore also to the highest blessing to be enjoyed in the presentin Christ.
+We have seen how, as a Prophet, Christ is our wisdom, revealing to us God and His love, with the nature and conditions of the salvation that love has prepared.
+As a Priest, He is our righteousness, restoring us to right relations to God, and securing us His favour and friendship.
+As a King, He is our sanctification, forming and guiding us into the obedience to the Father's holy will.
 As these three offices work out God's one purpose, the grand consummation will be reached, the complete deliverance from sin and all its effects be accomplished, and ransomed humanity regain all that it had ever lost.

-Christ is made of God unto us Redemption.
-The word invites us to look upon Jesus, not only as He lived on earth, teaching us by word and example, as He died, to reconcile us with God, as He lives again, a victorious King, rising to receive His crown, but as, sitting at the right hand of God, He takes again the glory which He had with the Father, before the world began, and holds it there for us.
-It consists in this, that there His human nature, yea, His human body, freed from all the consequences of sin to which He once had been exposed, is now admitted to share the Divine glory.
-As Son of man, He dwells on the throne and in the bosom of the Father: the deliverance from what He had to suffer from sin is complete and eternal.
-The complete redemption is found embodied in His own person : what He as man is and has in heaven is the complete redemption.
+Christ is made of God unto us redemption.
+The word invites us to look upon Jesus, not only as He lived onearth, teaching us by word and example, as He died, to reconcile us with God, as He lives again, a victorious King, rising to receive His crown, but as, sitting at the right hand of God, He takes again the glory which He had with the Father, before the world began, and holds it there for us.
+It consists in this, that there His human nature, yea, His human body, freed from all the consequences of sin to which He once had been exposed, is now admitted to share the divine glory.
+As Son of Man, He dwells on the throne and in the bosom of the Father: the deliverance from what He had to suffer from sin is complete and eternal.
+The complete redemption is found embodied in His own Person: what He as man is and has in heaven is the complete redemption.
 HE is made of God to us redemption.